 Biography

-Rebekah Brown is originally from the small town of Ashland, Ohio.
-She started dancing at age seven at Opus II Dance Studio.
-There, she received training in ballet, modern, jazz, and tap, was a member of Ashland Regional Ballet for five years, and choreographed numerous pieces throughout her time at Opus II.
-After high school, she attended SUNY Buffalo, graduating summa cum laude in 2010 with her BFA in Dance Performance.
-She performed and choreographed throughout her time there, and even added interest in lighting design and painting into the mix.
-During her senior year, Rebekah pioneered a dance study abroad program between SUNY Buffalo and the University of Chichester in England and studied there for six months.
+Rebekah Brown is originally from the small town of Ashland, OH now based in San Diego, CA. She started dancing at age seven at Opus II Dance Studio, and was a member of Ashland Regional Ballet for five years.
+After high school, she attended the State University of New York at Buffalo (SUNY), graduating summa cum laude in 2010 with her BFA in Dance Performance.
+She performed with the Zodiaque Studio Dance Ensemble and choreographed throughout her time there, and also took an interest in painting and lighting design.
+During her senior year, Rebekah pioneered a dance study abroad program between SUNY Buffalo and the University of Chichester and studied in England for five months; she also had the honor of performing with Chichester Collective while she was there.

-She returned to studying at Mills College in Oakland, CA where she graduated in 2013 with her MFA in Dance Performance and Choreography.
-While there, she performed, choreographed, taught, and explored both painting and lighting design more in depth.
-Rebekah was also a member of the Mills Repertory Dance Company and performed the work of many graduate students at their thesis concerts.
+She returned to academia at Mills College in Oakland, CA where she graduated in 2013 with her MFA in Choreography and received the E.L.
+Weigand Award for Innovation in Choreography.
+Rebekah was a member of the Mills Repertory Dance Company and performed the work of many graduate students at their thesis concerts as well as continuing to choreograph, teach, and explore both painting and lighting design more in depth.
 Her written thesis, entitled “Defining and Describing Relationships between Painting and Dance,” manifested in her physical thesis solo, where she spread canvas across the stage and used her feet and body as paint brushes, creating a unique and intricate piece of artwork.
 That artwork then became the backdrop for her group work, making it a multi-functional piece of art.
-Rebekah’s curiosity for painting continues to be a strong component of her creative work.
+Her passion for painting and visual art continues to be a strong component of her creative work.

 I believe in breath; I believe in passionate execution of the art of dance.